cleanlab/examples/README.md

 $ bash ./run_all_notebooks.sh
 ```

-Instead of installing the requirements for all examples simultaneously via `pip install -r requirements.txt`, you can also install only the requirements for a particular example by executing this command inside of the corresponding folder.
+Instead of installing the requirements for *all* examples simultaneously via `pip install -r requirements.txt`, you can alternatively install only the requirements for *one* particular example by executing this same command inside of the corresponding folder.
 This will require that you have installed cleanlab (`pip install cleanlab`), and some examples may require you to have the latest developer version of cleanlab from github (`pip install git+https://github.com/cleanlab/cleanlab.git`).

 ### Older Examples